8 Stress Management Activities for Kids

 P = Proceed

 - Can you feel your feet touching the ground?

 - Do you hear any sounds around you right now?

 Tuning into your senses is a great way to bring yourself into the present moment.
 If you make this a daily habit, your body will learn how to manage your thoughts and emotions and will become more adept at stress management down the road.

 Here are a few mindfulness apps we like!

 6. Make a DIY Worry Doll

-Making their own worry doll is a creative technique children can use for stress management.
+Making their worry doll is a creative technique a child can use for stress management.

 According to Guatemalan legend:

 “Worrying is nothing new.
 It happens to everyone all over the world.
 Generations ago, the indigenous people of Guatemala created worry dolls as a remedy for their stress.